What do Aristotle, Confucius, and Michael Scott have in common?

 So why would you treat it any differently?
 Check out our guide on how to crush your next product launch if you haven’t already.

 But in the meantime, do yourself a favor and build a coming soon page.
-Using software like SeedProd, you can build a coming soon page that lets you generate interest in your online course and grow your email list before you even create the curriculum.
+Using software like SeedProd, you can build a landing page that lets you generate interest in your online course and grow your email list before you even create the curriculum.

 As you’re trying to figure out how to promote your online course, a coming soon page may not be your first thought.
 But it can be surprisingly effective.
 It’s also a great way to test if there’s a real need for your class, and it can be a good gauge for your market research.